-Historical Background: This property sits on land once owned by Francis Silverthorn, which was passed down to Matthew Laidlaw, the builder of the Commercial Hotel on Old Derry Road.
+This property sits on land once owned by Francis Silverthorn, which was passed down to Matthew Laidlaw, the builder of the Commercial Hotel on Old Derry Road.
 The 1856 Bristow Survey shows a structure existed on this property in the same location as the present house.
 Perhaps this current house was built upon the original footprint of the previous structure.
-It is possible, however, that this is the original house which, at some time in its past, has been raised up on cement blocks to create a full basement/cellar and then clad in aluminum siding.
-The size, shape and form of this dwelling is consistent with dwellings of the mid to late nineteenth century.
+However, it is possible that this is the original house which, at some time in its past, has been raised up on cement blocks to create a full basement/cellar and then clad in aluminum siding.
+The size, shape and form of this dwelling is consistent with dwellings of the mid to late 19th century.